issar13/alx-pre_course/0x01-git/README.md

 ##First Folder

-This is my first folder in the ALX Git Project.
+This is my root folder in the ALX Git Project.
+I have added more to it and it is now a bit meatier.